Table of Contents

 The type of wood that your guitar is made of also plays an integral part in its tone.
 The most common wood used is spruce.
 It gives the guitar natural choice, fast feedback, and solid clarity.
-Cedar is less dense but brings darker tones, warmer and rounder sounds that fingerstyle player like.
+Cedar is less dense but brings darker tones, and warmer and rounder sounds that fingerstyle players like.
 Mahogany and Sapele woods offer natural and woody sounds.
 The most expensive guitars are made from Brazilian Rosewood.

 Type of Strings